ChrisDeadman/open-chatbot-js/README.md

 Chatbot with a 'sort-of' long-term memory 🧠 with [Text generation web UI](https://github.com/oobabooga/text-generation-webui) and ChatGPT backend.

-Implements the following clients:
+## 🌟 Features

+- Support for multiple clients
-- `terminal`: 💻 terminal based chats
+  * `terminal`: 💻 terminal based chats
-- `sttts`: 🗣️ Speech-To-Text & Text-To-Speech
+  * `sttts`: 🗣️ Speech-To-Text & Text-To-Speech
-- `discord`: 🎮 a discord bot you can add to your server
+  * `discord`: 🎮 a discord bot you can add to your server
+- Rolling message history
+- Long-term memory using RediSearch with embeddings
+- Message correction that feeds corrections back into message history (e.g. can correct some command syntax issues)
+- Bot can call Tools (including web-browsing and code execution)

 ## 📦 Dependencies